zettsu-t/cppMockgen/notes.md

   ref-qualifier (`&` and `&&`).
 * Matching argument types between link errors and header files handles only simple syntax.
-This causes some missing stubs for references for arrays, pointers to member functions and so on.
+This causes some missing stubs for references for arrays, pointers to functions with multiple arguments, pointers to member functions and so on.

 Instead of using va_arg in C++, I think it is more appropriate to use boost::any and std::tuple to pass arbitrary type and number of arguments.

+Instead of writing types of pointers to functions as arguments directly, please consider to define their aliases and write them as arguments if available.

 ## Data structure and converting C++ code